calvan-liang/calvan-liang.github.io/projects/roombrah.md

 Roombrah is created using a Java integrated development environment (IDE) called Eclipse.
 This was a solo ICS 111 project, so I managed this project by myself.
 Within two days, I had a working prototype.
 The "roombrah" was able to collide and bounce off walls, deleting dirt that it collides into on the way.

-When I finished this project, I understood how to implement a seperate class into my main class, create moving entities, and detect collisions between entities.
+When I finished this project, I understood how to implement a seperate class into my Main class, create moving entities, and detect collisions between entities.
 I also gained a deeper understanding of Java classes and graphics.

 Video Demonstration: <a href="https://www.youtube.com/watch?v=t_EQsXMiV7o&t=26s">Roombrah</a>